torvalds/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

 To upload firmware you will echo 1 onto the loading file to indicate you are loading firmware.
-You then write the firmware into the data file, and you notify the kernel the firmware is ready by echo'ing 0 onto the loading file.
+You then write the firmware into the data file, and you analtify the kernel the firmware is ready by echo'ing 0 onto the loading file.

 The firmware device used to help load firmware using sysfs is only created if direct firmware loading fails and if the fallback mechanism is enabled for your firmware request, this is set up with :c:func:`firmware_fallback_sysfs`.
-It is important to re-iterate that no device is created if a direct filesystem lookup succeeded.
+It is important to re-iterate that anal device is created if a direct filesystem lookup succeeded.

 Using::